Long Branch Racetrack: History

 The dispute continued into 1925.
-The Ontario government threatened to deny Orpen a license to operate if he did not pay CA$30,000 in arrears.
+The Ontario government threatened to deny Orpen a licence to operate if he did not pay CA$30,000 in arrears.
 In February, Orpen's lawsuit of December 1924 was dismissed.
 Further, in April 1925, the Ontario government announced an increase in the tax on betting, estimated to cost Orpen an extra CA$140,000, based on his 1924 revenues from Dufferin Park and Long Branch.
 Orpen stated that the extra cost would likely mean the suspension of operations at Dufferin and Long Branch.
 In June 1925, Orpen paid the disputed CA$30,000 after the Ontario government threatened to prevent racing later that month at the track, by using the Ontario Provincial Police to block racing.
 Wagers at the 1925 spring seven-day meet totalled CA$1.78 million, which net the Ontario government CA$132 thousand.
 The total for the 1925 season was CA$3.167 million in wagers and another CA$89,000 in gate receipts.
 After a down year at Ontario tracks overall in 1926, the Ontario government reduced the cost of the per-day racing permit from CA$7,500 to CA$5,000 per day for the 1927 season.

 In 1927, Long Branch expanded its stables to 494 stalls, citing an expanded interest.
 In 1928, it added an "amplified" public address system similar to that used at race tracks in Maryland.
 In its fall meet, the track added a moveable stall starting gate, a first for a North American track.
 That season Long Branch's wagering rose above CA$3 million to CA$3.046 million, surpassing Orpen's other Toronto track Dufferin, which had wagering of CA$2.8 million, but less than Kenilworth's wagering of CA$3.07 million.

 In 1936, Long Branch became the first Canadian race track to employ the camera "photo finish" system to settle close races.

 In September 1937, Abe Orpen died and the track was continued by his partner Thomas Hare and his sons A. M. Orpen Jr and Fred Orpen.
 Hare died in February 1938 and the Orpens bought out his estate in 1942.

 After the 1941 fall races, the track was turned over to the Government of Canada for war purposes.
 In April 1942, Long Branch announced the cancellation of its two 1942 meets.
 Although it was suggested that the four race tracks of Toronto consolidate their races at Woodbine, the Orpens received permission to move their 1942 races to Dufferin Park.
 Dufferin Park also hosted the 1943 through 1945 meets.

 The track held its last race meet in 1955, finishing on October 21, 1955.
 Along with Dufferin Park, Long Branch racetrack was sold for CA$4 million by Fred Orpen to the Ontario Jockey Club, which consolidated horse-racing in Toronto at the two Woodbine racetracks.
 The Ontario Jockey Club continued the Cup and Saucer Stakes, the Canadian International Stakes and the Wild Mink Stakes, which had only been run once, in 1955.